nickvourd/SkyFall-Pack/README.md

 - **Terraform-Pack**: A Terraform pack that contains all the code for deploying the Azure VM.
 - **Ansible-Pack**: An Ansible pack that contains all the code for configuring the Azure VM.

+## Disclaimer

+The authors and contributors of this project are not liable for any illegal use of the tool.
+It is intended for educational purposes only.
+Users are responsible for ensuring lawful usage.

+## Acknowledgement

 This project created with :heart: by [@nickvourd](https://x.com/nickvourd) && [@kavasilo](https://x.com/kavasilo).

 Special thanks to [@kyleavery_](https://x.com/kyleavery_) for all the valuable tips.